square/connect-api-examples/README.md

 1. You now have appointments enabled

-1. Click on [Staff](https://squareupsandbox.com/appointments/staff) on the left-hand side panel
+1. Click on the [Staff](https://squareupsandbox.com/appointments/staff) tab on the left-hand side panel

 1. Click on the *Add Employee* button on the right side of the page